Julie Connolly - Chairperson

 Fiona Payne - Non-Executive Director

 Fiona has over 30 years of experience in human services, including considerable board experience with large organisations operating in a complex regulated environment.
 She was a founding board member of the National Disability Insurance Agency.
 Fiona has a strong commitment to improving the lives of vulnerable individuals and supporting the families and staff who provide care and support.
+Fiona is a Fellow of the Australian Institute of Company Directors.

 “The work we do with people in the community changes lives and my goal is to contribute to helping the organisation be the very best it can be, in every way.”